entomoio/e-commerce/README.md

 ## Routing

 Routes are implemented via GoRouter, a package maitained by Google.
-Navigator.Pop is still being used instead of GoRouter's contet.pop(), because it can return a value (e.g. when closing OK/Cancel alert dialog) Extensible documentation can be found here
+Navigator.Pop is still being used instead of GoRouter's contet.pop(), because it can return a value (e.g. when closing OK/Cancel alert dialog) Extensible documentation can be found in [GoRouter Docs](https://gorouter.dev/navigation)

 ## Localization